dylanpieper/ShinySurveyJS-Template/readme.md

 ## Setup Dynamic Fields

+In this context, dynamic fields are defined as Shiny server operations that track participants or update survey item choices using the URL query and database tables.
+The `config_json` field in the `surveys` table is used to store the dynamic field configuration as a JSON object.
+Remember that conditional logic can be handled by SurveyJS.

 1. Run the queries in `setup_example.sql` to create the setup the `surveys`, `config_pid`, `config_vacation`, and `config_doctor_clinic` tables and insert the example data.
 In Supabase, you can run these queries by clicking "SQL Editor" in the sidebar.

 2. Optionally, create and manage your own dynamic fields table by mapping your fields to the `config_json` field in your `surveys` table as a JSON object: